 Missing his grandson: John says he hopes that Flynn grows up and wants to be with his 'nan and pop'

+'We have been best friends for most of our life.
+We used to talk just about every day.
 'I send her messages, just little texts to say "I love you honey, let your little light shine, my arms are wrapped around you".'

 Before Miranda moved to New York at the age of 25, her parents say they told the then budding supermodel 'the day you think you're better than anyone else is the day you don't model under our guidance'.